aptech/docs/docs/CR-dbQueryFetchAllSA.rst

 Purpose
 ----------------

 Returns the result set for the current query as a string array.

 Format
 ----------------
-.. function:: dbQueryFetchAllSA(qid)
+.. function:: dbQueryFetchAllSA(qid[, columns])
-			  dbQueryFetchAllSA(qid, columns)

     :param qid: query number.
     :type qid: scalar

     :param columns: specific columns to pull out from result matrix.
-        Must be a subset of fields from SELECT statement.
+        Must be a subset of fields from ``SELECT`` statement.
     :type columns: string or string array

     :returns: result (*string array*), containing the result set for the current query.
 If the result set is empty, a scalar error code is returned.